 Ironically, he didn’t learn much about writing from UCSD.
-Most of the courses were workshop based and simply rehashed the same stories over and over until ground into a pulp.
+Most of the courses were workshop-based and simply rehashed the same stories over and over until ground into a pulp.
 Only at the end of his tenure at college did he stumble onto some real writing help: screenwriting.
 To Tim, this actually gave the fundamentals of plot, dialogue, and narrative structure.
 After college he pursued screenwriting, picking up the skills needed to create a decent story.
 His first complete work was The Lame Duck Conspiracy.
 A mediocre screenplay at best, but it was a complete work longer than three pages.
 Quite an accomplishment for someone who up until then focused mostly on poems and short-shorts.

 Tim published many of his shorter and more experimental works through the 5th Wall (a photocopied zine) along with Chad Mealey and David Hurwitz.
 He finally wrote his first true short story only after completing his first novel.
-The short story (Breathing Space) would be his first published creative work.
+The short story, Breathing Space, would be his first published creative work.
 His first sale for actual money was an article for Verbatim magazine.
 The subject combined his two passions, teaching elementary school and the love of words.
 (Check out Teacherese here.)

 In pursuit of his Masters in English, Tim was able to explore another one of his passions: monster movies.
 His thesis explored how vampire movies have evolved over the years.
 This he completed in an astounding six weeks.
-A few months later, due to the prompting of his wife Kate, he submitted a proposal to McFarland to print his thesis.
+A few months later, due to the prompting of his significant other, he submitted a proposal to McFarland to print his thesis.
 The publisher agreed and the book, The Changing Vampire of Film and Television, came out in 2006.